sbice-mines/cot-demo/README.md

 - Seasonal spending patterns
 - Department budget comparison

-The demo works perfectly without any API keys - just clone and run! 🎉
+The demo works perfectly without any API keys - just visit the live link or clone and run! 🎉